Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians

 Boredom/Lack of Mental Stimulation

 In this case, the following behavior is a good strategy to kill time and keep the mind active.
 Because pretty much nothing special happens all day, these dogs find their own forms of entertainment by becoming a shadow.
 After all, owners do many interesting things such as opening the fridge, eating something and leaving crumbs behind, talking to the dog, and possibly petting them.

 While the old alpha owner/dominance myth has been debunked by many reputable organizations and dog behavior professionals, dogs remain social animals at heart that seek companionship.
 It's quite normal for dogs to wonder about the whereabouts of their owners, as long as it doesn't become an obsession.
-Ideally, dogs should be in the golden way in between: concerned or at least interested about their owner's whereabouts, but capable of relaxing and self soothing when their owner must leave the room.
+Ideally, dogs should be in the golden way in between: concerned about or at least interested in their owner's whereabouts, but capable of relaxing and self-soothing when their owner must leave the room.

 How to Reduce Excessive Clinginess